 Drama therapy

-Drama therapy is an active, experiential approach to facilitating change.
+Drama therapy and Psychodrama is an active, experiential approach to facilitating change.
 Through storytelling, projective play, purposeful improvisation, and performance, participants are invited to rehearse desired behaviors, practice being in relationship, expand and find flexibility between life roles, and perform the change they wish to be and see in the world.
 Modern drama therapy began with Jacob Moreno’s development of psychodrama in the early 20th century.[161]
 Refer to the National Drama Therapy Association website for more information.

 Dance therapy/movement therapy